SerhiiButryk/Notes/README.md

 # Overview

 This application is developed for keeping and accessing all your notes securely on a device.
-The app encryptes your notes before saving it to storage.
+The app encryptes your notes before saving it to the storage.
 So, it couldn't be extracted and read easily.
-The app protects data with authentication
-Also it provides simple and beautiful interface.
+The app protects data with authentication and provides simple and beautiful interface.

 # Get on Google Play